This tasty keto shepherd's pie incorporates spinach and onions into the meat mixture.

 Scroll down to the recipe card for the full instructions.
 Here's an overview of the steps:

 You start by preparing the mashed cauliflower topping.
-Steam cauliflower florets in the microwave, drain them, then mash them in your food processor with butter, seasonings, and egg yolks.
+Microwave cauliflower florets, drain them, then mash them in your food processor with butter, seasonings, and egg yolks.

 If your baking dish is broiler-safe, you can speed things up by broiling the casserole instead of baking it.